xSerpentineX/BubbleBoiBot/README.md

 - Optional automatic searching for users with a specified username.
 + Seven colour themes for the bot console.
 - Our discord server got removed and old discount account got terminated.
 RIP.
++ A simple bat GUI on starting to make it easier to use.

 # How to install the bot: